Puthiya Karukkal: Plot

-Udaya Varma is a rich wheelchair bound estate baron living with his young wife Sridevi at his estate bungalow.
+Udaya Varma is a rich wheelchair-using estate baron living with his young wife Sridevi at his estate bungalow.
 Both manage Varma's estates together with the help of their trusted manager Jagadeesh.
 They frequently socialize with Varma's doctor & friend Thomas Kurian, who lives with his granddaughter.
 Varma generously helps Sridevi's father in marrying off his 2 younger daughters and also with his medication and expenses.
 Into their life comes the ex-convict Vinod, who is released recently from prison having served a term for murder.
 He starts stalking Sridevi at their estate and bungalow and is bent on killing her, claiming that they were former lovers and she cheated her to marry the rich old man when he got arrested for trying to protect her modesty.
 At one point, he asks her about their child which further terrorizes her.
 Varma who notices the fear and mood swings in Sridevi brings over Dr. Kurian to check her, but she insists that she's alright.

 On the new year Eve, Varma is awaiting the doctor for the new year party at their bungalow while Sridevi has fears that Vinod might come to their home to finish her off as he had threatened earlier.
 As it nears midnight, Vinod sneaks inside the bungalow to see Sridevi, but in a sudden turn of events Dr. Kurian shoots Udaya Varma to death.
 He subdues Vinod who barges in and warns both not to inform the police.
 When Vinod tries to phone for police, Sridevi stops him revealing that their daughter is alive and is being raised by the doctor as his own granddaughter and he is blackmailing them not to reveal the truth to anyone at the cost of their daughter's life.
 They frame the scene to make it look like Varma shot himself as advised by the doctor.
 The next day Jagadeesh who had gone home for vacation returns and is shocked to hear the news.
 The police start an official investigation despite Sridevi's claim that Varma shot himself during the new year fireworks and she could not hear anything.